Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: familiar with builder pattern and wrote testcase for query function

 Today, I refactored the ReservationQuery's new() method using the Builder design pattern.
 The previous version had too many parameters, which not only failed Clippy's checks but also felt uncomfortable to write.
-I employed the derive_builder crate to craft such a comprehensive function.
+I employed the `derive_builder` crate to craft such a comprehensive function.
 While working on the tags, I found repetitive patterns, prompting me to use traits for modularity.
 After ensuring the previous tests passed, I added more tests for the query() function.
 I noticed that in Rust, both page and page_size are i32 types with a default value of 0.
 If unspecified, this leads to errors.
 So, I decided to handle this at the database layer to avoid any conflicts, regardless of the input.
 Finally, I tested functions related to PgRange.

+## 08/17

+### Title: added a new variable for cursor-based searching into gRPC to enhance database filter query functionality(1)

+Today, I noticed a performance issue when querying our database.
+Using 'OFFSET' in SQL isn't efficient for large datasets since it has to go through all previous data.
+Instead, I'm exploring a method called 'key-set pagination'.
+This uses the ID as a sortable key and searches from a specific 'cursor' point using the primary key. before I take some action, I need to `dump the sql` in advance to make sure I don't do some silly things, after that, I've added parameters like 'prev' (previous), 'next', and 'is_desc' to our protobuf definition.
+After setting up the builder pattern to automate instance creation, I started writing the cursor logic.
+TO BE CONTINUED...

+## 08/18

+### Title: added a new variable for cursor-based searching into gRPC to enhance database filter query functionality(2)

+Today, I continued working on the cursor logic, which is a bit more complicated than I expected.
+I've implemented the `keyset_pagination` function, and I realized we need a struct to hold pointers for the previous and next pages.
+I named it 'FilterPager', which lets users know if there are preceding or succeeding pages available.